-If your hip surgery occurred after 2003, you may need to speak with your orthopedic surgeon or the hospital where you had your surgery find out whether you are affected by the Zimmer hip recall.
-Note that it may take time for the information about your surgery to be found.
+If your hip replacement surgery occurred after 2003, you may need to speak with your orthopedic surgeon or the hospital where you had your surgery find out whether you are affected by the Zimmer hip recall.
+It may take time for the information about your surgery to be found.

-For privacy reasons, your orthopedic surgeon or the hospital where your surgery took place may ask you to request this information in person.
+For privacy reasons, your orthopedic surgeon or the hospital where your surgery took place might ask you to request this information in person.